wp-plugins/lastfm-records/readme.txt

 = Other reasons =

-If you still have troubles, please set the debug option in the settings to "yes" and check the [javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers) in Firefox or Chrome.
+If you still have troubles, please set the debug option in the settings to "yes" and check the [javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers).

 = Can I make a suggestion for the plugin? =

 Thanks to all the great feedback for this plugin, it is what it is now.
-I try to answer all questions in the [forums] (http://wordpress.org/support/plugin/lastfm-records) and keep the users of this plugin happy.
+I try to answer all questions in the [forums](http://wordpress.org/support/plugin/lastfm-records) and keep the users of this plugin happy.
 Strangely enough, noone has bought me [Calvin & Hobbes](http://amzn.com/w/2XZPC0CD6SILM) yet.

 == Changelog ==

+= 1.7.6 =

+* cleaned up some messy code
+* fixed a bug in Safari
+* fixed: jQuery logged to console even when told not to in the settings

+= 1.7.5 =

+* default thumbnail image no longer at last.fm, yet in the plugin folder.
+* tested with WordPress 4.0
+* show bigger images when available at last.fm
+* added icons and header image to plugin

 = 1.7.4 =